keep-starknet-strange/satoru/book/src/smart-contracts-architecture/price-module.md

 # Price Module

-The Price Module is designed to manage price-related functionalities, providing a structured way to handle minimum and maximum prices, and facilitating various operations with these prices.
+The Price Module helps manage everything related to prices.
+It organizes how to handle lowest and highest prices and makes working with these prices easier.

 ## Cairo Library Files